mainwp/mainwp-child/readme.txt

 * Fixed: Issue with sites running PHP 5.2 and lower
 * Fixed: Sync error on some sites with UpdraftPlus installed
 * Fixed: PHP Warning
-* Changed: Server page to reflect requested minimum of PHP 5.3
+* Changed: Server page to reflect a requested minimum of PHP 5.3

 = 2.0.15 - 5-14-15 =
 * Added: Support for the upcoming extension